-This reporting year, we found it necessary to extend the timeframe of two requests.
-One was extended under paragraph 9(1)(a) and the other under paragraph 9(1)(c) in order to consult with a third party.
+This reporting year, we found it necessary to extend the timeframe of one request that was outstanding from the previous reporting period.
+The request was extended under paragraph 9(1)(b) in order to consult another government institution and under paragraph 9(1)(c) to consult with a third party.